-If you're a fan of Greek mythology, you've probably heard of the king who was punished for his greed and deceit by being forced to push a boulder up a hill.
+If you’re a fan of Greek mythology, you may have heard of the king who, as punishment for his greed and deceit, was forced to push a boulder up a hill.
 Whenever the boulder neared the top, it would magically roll away from the king and back down the hill.
-Sisyphus would be forever punished with this futile activity.
+His name was Sisyphus.

-But how much work does it take to skip that coffee?
+While true, ask yourself this – “how much work does it take to skip that coffee?
 Do you make the coffee at home for less?
-Do you buy a machine and employ the Upgrade and Save Strategy?
+Do you buy a machine and employ the Upgrade and Save Strategy?”

-Or should you focus on something else that can not only get you $780+ but do it in a way that doesn't require constant attention? (you could cut your cable!)
+Or can you do on something else that can get you $780+ in savings but is much easier? (you could cut your cable!)

 Your Career